 - Squeegee (or a Credit Card)

-- Drink coaster template downloads
+- Drink coaster template downloads (sign up to my resource library above for this freebie!)

 1. Clean and paint drink coasters.

-First things first, just like with any other DIY project you’ll want to clean off your drink coasters with soap and water to ensure that the paint will adhere to it.
+First things first, just like with any other DIY project you’ll want to clean off your drink coasters with soap and water to ensure that the paint will adhere to them.
 Then, dry them off thoroughly.

 Once your coasters are good and dry go ahead and add one coat of white paint to each coaster.